SonyResearch/apparent_skincolor/README.md

 Experiments are reported in Section 4.2.2 of the main paper.

 * Clone the following repository to have access to the models [[serengil/deepface](https://github.com/serengil/deepface)]
-* For the dataset, we rely on the LFW version prepared withing [scikit-learn](https://scikit-learn.org/)
+* For the dataset, we rely on the LFW version prepared by [scikit-learn](https://scikit-learn.org/)
 * Run [face-verification/lfw.py](face-verification/lfw.py) to get the predictions for the ArcFace, FaceNet and Dlib models

 ###  Skin color causal effect in attribute prediction